emnify/product-docs/docs/glossary.md

 Data transmitted by the device.

-## Data usage (volume)
+## Data usage

-The data that has been used by an endpoint, both transmitted and received.
+The data that has been used by a device, both transmitted and received.

 ## DDoS